espruino/EspruinoDocs/info/Troubleshooting.md

 * KEYWORDS: Troubleshooting,Trouble,Problems,Help,Broken,Not Working

 What follows is a quick list of potential problems and solutions.
 If your problem isn't covered here, please post in the [Forum](http://forum.espruino.com).
-If you have a problem that is not listed here and find a solution, please [[Contact Us]] and we'll add it here.

 **Do you have a [Puck.js](/Puck.js)?** Check out the [Puck specific troubleshooting page](/Puck.js#troubleshooting)